MatthewBayfield/wordfinder/TESTING.md

 ### Examples of user feedback
 - During the early development of the site, the game settings were always visible, without the use of a separate window accessed through a button.
 One test user commented that this made the site too cluttered, and recommended displaying them similarly to how the game instructions were displayed, namely via an open and closable popup window.
 This recommendation was implemented.
-- Another user said thy would prefer a different alert for submitted words that were less than 4 letters, than the generic invalid word alert; as this could confuse a user who may have forgotten that submitted words must be at least 4+ letters, and so if they entered a valid 3-letter word, they would not understand why the word is invalid.
+- Another user said they would prefer a different alert for submitted words that were less than 4 letters, than the generic invalid word alert; as this could confuse a user who may have forgotten that submitted words must be at least 4+ letters, and so if they entered a valid 3-letter word, they would not understand why the word is invalid.
 This feedback is what led to the creation of a 'word too short' alert.

 ## Use of HTML, CSS and JS validators